 Given the challenges facing all of us around the world, getting this release across the finish line introduced some new hurdles.
 However, working remotely with these new conditions didn’t stop us from bringing you another improved version of MANTA on time.
 We hope that you, your co-workers, and all your families are safe throughout these new circumstances.
 Here’s what our engineering team has prepared for you.

 Making MANTA’s interface easier to use is equally important for us as MANTA’s technical coverage.
 After doing multiple tests and evaluating customer feedback, we have revamped our visualization to improve user experience.
 The first major change is the removal of the home page after authentication.
-From now on, the MANTA Flow Server will immediately open at the repository page, which significantly smooths out the process since the original home page was mostly informational.
+From now on, the MANTA Flow Server will immediately open on the repository page, which significantly smooths out the process since the original home page was mostly informational.
 We’ve also added an About window, where you can check the product version, information about the license, and the current script count on the fly.
 You will also find a new filter that only shows the transformation steps.
 More filters mean that you can adjust the visualization to suit your current objectives without having to manually go through irrelevant details.
 These and other improvements will come in extremely handy now that most companies are working remotely and are already facing issues with disruptions in communication.
 Improved visualizations mean less time spent discussing their outcomes with other team members, hence more time spent on actual project development.
 Win-win!

 New Set of REST API Calls